CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

     an iterable object is a collection of elements that you can loop through one element at a time.
     Python has four built-in iterable types: list, dict, tuple, and set

-#### What is the difference between list/set/dictionary comprehension and a generator expression in Python?
 #### Does the order of the function definitions matter in Python?
 Why?

     Order of the functions does not matter because you are just adding 2 new functions for example.
 But to actually access it you will need to write a look-up.
 YOu will need to call the function.
 And in order to have the right order you will need to call them in the main for example in the right order.

 #### What does unpacking mean in Python?

     Unpacking in Python refers to an operation that consists of assigning an iterable of values to a tuple (or list) of variables in a single assignment statement.
-As a complement, the term packing can be used when we collect several values in a single variable using the iterable unpacking operator, *.
+    We can use * to unpack the list so that all elements of it can be passed as different parameters.

+    def my_func(a, b, c):
+    ...

+    my_func(*my_list)

 #### What happens when you try to assign the result of a function which has no return statement to a variable in Python?

-    ValueError will raise as if you dont return a variable from a function then you cant access it outside of the function scope.
+    If there is no return statement, then an implicit return None is added to the end of a function.

+#### What is the difference between list/set/dictionary comprehension and a generator expression in Python?

+    List/set/dictionary comprehensions create the entire collection at once, while generators can evaluate elements on demand.
+    The yield statement "saves" the state of the function (rather than terminating it as the return statement) and can be used when the generator is called again.
+    Generators are slower but use less memory.
+(They can also represent infinite streams)

 ## Software engineering

 ### Debugging -----------------------------------------------------------------------------------------------------------------------------

 #### What techniques can you use while debugging a program in Python?

+    1. Print and Check
+    The simplest but powerful method is to print some particular variables and check their values are as expected or not.

+    2. Assert and Check
+    Wherever the print is used to assist debugging, assert can be used instead.

+    3. Using logging Module
+    Python has an important module named logging.
+Replacing print or assert to logging methods is more professional and powerful way to debug.

 #### What does step over, step into and step out mean while using the debugger?

+    Step over – An action to take in the debugger that will step over a given line.
+    Step into – An action to take in the debugger.
+If the line does not contain a function it behaves the same as “step over” but if it does the debugger will enter the called function and continue line-by-line debugging there.
+    Step out – An action to take in the debugger that returns to the line where the current function was called.

 #### How can you start to debug a program from a certain line using the debugger?

     You need to place a breakpoint at the start of the function/part of code you want to debug.
 You can do that by clicking before line number in vscode.
+When you use step-into, you can keep jumping between lines until the breakpoint, where the breakpoint will stop the debugging.

 ### Version control -----------------------------------------------------------------------------------------------------------------------------